Gordon Giltrap: 2010s

 Another project which came to fruition around the time of Jamie's passing was the publication of Giltrap's authorised biography by Steve Pilkington.
 The foreword was written by Del Newman.
 The book was published on 5 October 2018 and is dedicated to Jamie's memory.

-During his years in the music business, Giltrap has attracted admiration from other celebrities one such being Pete Townshend of The Who.
+During his years in the music business, Giltrap has attracted admiration from other celebrities, one such being Pete Townshend of the Who.
 Giltrap has always cited Townshend as being a strong influence on his guitar playing.
 In a 2019 interview, he stated:

-"There truly is only one (person I’d like to collaborate with) and that has to be Pete Townshend, not just because he is cited as an influence on the way I play the guitar, but the power and eloquence of his creativity.
-He really is a towering genius within the annals of rock music and for me The Who were and still are the greatest rock band EVER.
+"There truly is only one (person I'd like to collaborate with) and that has to be Pete Townshend, not just because he is cited as an influence on the way I play the guitar, but the power and eloquence of his creativity.
+He really is a towering genius within the annals of rock music and for me the Who were and still are the greatest rock band ever.
 I had the great pleasure of meeting Pete for the first time in 2017 and a more gracious and generous man you couldn't wish to be with.

-When I was going through serious health problems, he gifted me one of his Gibson J200 signature guitars, and we hadn't even met at that time.
+When I was going through serious health problems, he gifted me one of his Gibson J-200 signature guitars, and we hadn't even met at that time.
 Brian May did a similar thing to help raise my spirits.
 I shall never forget both those acts of kindness."

-To his delight, Giltrap and Townshend finally met at a Who concert in Birmingham's Barclaycard Arena in 2017 and, subsequently he was delighted to be asked to play on a Who album Townshend was working on.
+To his delight, Giltrap and Townshend finally met at a Who concert in Birmingham's Barclaycard Arena in 2017 and he was delighted to be asked to play on a Who album Townshend was working on.
 The piece he was asked to contribute to was entitled "She Rocked My World", and Giltrap travelled to Townshend's home to record it.
 The resultant album, Who, was released on 6 December 2019.

 Giltrap has continued to tour the UK playing smaller, more intimate venues occasionally supported by Nick Hooper or Carrie Martin.
 He collaborated on two tracks from Martin's 2020 album Entity: "Time after Time" and "White Kites".